Click here to read the first part of this trip.

 Weather: minimum of 4.1ÂșC and sunny

 I am not sure how long it rained for during the night, but I do not think it was too long.
 I wake at 6:00 am but go back to sleep till 7:00 am.
 I listen to the news and from 7:30 am read the paper.
 I get up at 8:00 am and have breakfast.
 After this I read a bit and then pull down the awning.
-This is easy, unlike in October when I put it up using more cross poles at front and middle.
+This is easy, unlike the previous time when I put it up using more cross poles at front and middle.

 I am ready at 9:35 am and we leave at 9:50 am.
 I should have mentioned that there are good toilets here too.
 We head east on the Sturt Highway.
 While I am driving I get a call from George, the bloke who purchased the 38 foot catamaran my ex-wife and I owned from 2014 to late 2019.
-He is the second owner after us and the people who bought it off us are not been very friendly to him and helping him with questions.
+He is the second owner after us and the people who bought it off us are not been very friendly to him or helping him with questions.
 In fact, they appear to have taken lots of manuals we left on the boat and have also lied about things they reckon they replaced.

 I have to hang up on George as reception is bad.
 I later ring him back when we stop for morning tea at 11:40 am (157 kilometres 11.9 l/100 km).
 We also cut some timber here.
 We leave at 12:22 pm.
 At 12:48 pm we stop at Sandigo Rest Area for lunch, another 34 kilometres on.
 It is still only 13ÂșC but at least it is sunny.
 We head off at 1:20 pm and at 2:08 pm we stop for fuel on the western side of Wagga Wagga which is 20 cents a litre cheaper than in town.